 Including crew and performers, Crazy8s has provided working opportunities for over 2500 people in the last 18 years.

 Looking at the list of Crazy8s alumni, we see many of the talented filmmakers who have since gone on to have vibrant careers in the film industry.
 Dylan Akio Smith’s Crazy8s film “Man Feel Pain” went on the win Best Short Film at the Toronto Int’l Film Festival, which led to his acceptance to the Canadian Film Centre, which all led to the production of his first feature film, “The Cabin Movie”.
-Zach Lipoksy’s “Crazy Late” landed him a spot on the Steven Spielberg show ‘On the Lot’ where he placed in the top 5 and and is now executive producing ‘Mech-X4’ for Disney.
-Other Crazy8s participants such as Kaare Andrews, Katrin Bowen, Cam Labine, Carl Bessai, Marc Stephenson, Elan Mastai, Matt Sinclair, Scott Weber, Kelly-Ann Benz, Kelly-Ruth Mercier, Bruce Marchfelder, James Dunnison, Coreen Mayrs, Harry Killas, Tracy D Smith, Ryan Bonder, Stephen Martin, Angelina Cantada, Zachary Rothman, Elle-Maija Tailfeathers, Mackenzie Gray, Nimisha Mukerji, Matthew Kowalchuk, Tony Mirza, Jem Garrard, Caitlin Byrnes, Scott Belyea, Shauna Johannesen, Joel Ashton McCarthy, Lawrence Le Lam, The Affolter Brothers, Mike Jackson (the list continues) have all benefited tremendously from the experience and have gone on to have successful careers in the film industry.
+Zach Lipoksy’s “Crazy Late” landed him a spot on the Steven Spielberg show ‘On the Lot’ where he placed in the top 5 and he recently directed and executive produced the Disney series ‘Mech X-4’.
+Other Crazy8s participants such as Kaare Andrews, Katrin Bowen, Cam Labine, Carl Bessai, Marc Stephenson, Elan Mastai, Matt Sinclair, Scott Weber, Kelly-Ann Benz, Kelly-Ruth Mercier, Bruce Marchfelder, James Dunnison, Coreen Mayrs, Harry Killas, Tracy D Smith, Ryan Bonder, Stephen Martin, Angelina Cantada, Zachary Rothman, Elle-Maija Tailfeathers, Mackenzie Gray, Nimisha Mukerji, Matthew Kowalchuk, Tony Mirza, Jem Garrard, Caitlin Byrnes, Scott Belyea, Shauna Johannesen, Joel Ashton McCarthy, Lawrence Le Lam, The Affolter Brothers, Mike Jackson, Shannon Kohli, Trevor Carroll, Kyra Zagorsky & the Affolter brothers (the list continues) have all benefited tremendously from the experience and have gone on to have successful careers in the film industry.

 In addition to supporting directors, Crazy8s has provided opportunities for producers, writers, performers, cinematographers, editors, and a host of other crew members who gain valuable experience and build working relationships that often continue for many years to come.